econia-labs/econia-v5/doc/architecture.md

 1. Core data structures `SHALL` include `aptos_framework::any::Any`, `aptos_framework::copyable_any::Any`, or similar `extension` fields to enable unforeseen backwards-compatible feature upgrades.

+## Implementation details

+1. Error codes that are raised by multiple functions `SHALL` be wrapped with inline helper functions containing a single assert, so that the inline function can be failure tested, for ease of coverage.

 [rfc 2119]: https://www.ietf.org/rfc/rfc2119.txt
 [`aptos-core` #11950]: https://github.com/aptos-labs/aptos-core/pull/11950